annaesvensson/yellow-berlin/README.md

 All theme files are stored in your `system/themes` folder.
 All layout files are stored in your `system/layouts` folder.
 You can edit these files.
 Your changes will not be overwritten when the website is updated.

 The default theme is defined in file `system/extensions/yellow-system.ini`.
 A different theme can be defined in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of each page, for example `Theme: berlin`.
+[Learn more about themes](https://datenstrom.se/yellow/help/how-to-customise-a-theme).

 ## Installation